-The purpose of the Committee is to operate a recycling program for Easton within the guidelines of the Southwestern Regional Recycling Operating Committee (SWEROC) and the State Mandate.
-The Town of Easton voted at a Town Meeting held on September 20, 1989 to join SWEROC, and to start a recycling program in the Town of Easton.
-SWEROC has contracted with Winters Bros.
+The purpose of the Town Ordinance is to operate a recycling program for Easton within the guidelines of the Greater Bridgeport Regional Recycling Interlocal Committee (GBRRIC) and the State Mandate.
+The Town of Easton voted at a Town Meeting held on April 30, 2018 to join GBRRIC and to operate a recycling program in the Town of Easton.
+GBRRIC has contracted with Oak Ridge Transfer, LLC, formerly known as Winters Bros.
 Waste System in Shelton, which accepts recyclable materials.
 Curbside recycling pickup started January 7, 1991.
-Recycling tonnage collected by the Town this Fiscal Year was 903.46 tons.
-Monthly, the Town receives a \$20.00 per ton rebate from Winters Bros.
+Recycling tonnage collected by the Town this Fiscal Year was 864.48 tons.
+Monthly, the Town pays Oak Ridge Recycling to send our recycling to Asia.
+The cost began at \$20 per ton and increases quarterly to \$65 per ton.